Wildfire Situation Update | SPSA

 Resources

-Type 1 Crew, Type 2 Crews, Helicopter Support, Air Tanker Support, Heavy Equipment, Out of Province Support
+Type 1 Crew Members, Type 2 Crew Members, Type 3 Crew Members, Helicopter Support, Air Tanker Support, Heavy Equipment, Out of Province Support, Canadian Armed Forces Type 3 Crew Members

 Communities <20km